sprucelabsai/spruce-documentation/docs/concepts/views.md

 ---

 # Overview
-Skill Views are the elements users interact with when they visit spruce.bot.
-They are top-level Views that include various components such as CardViews, ListViews, FormViews, etc. These are controlled by SkillViewControllers.
-Every skill has a RootSkillViewController that is loaded by the skill's namespace, and there is no limit to the number of Skill Views (and Views) a skill can have.
+Skill Views are top-level Views that include various components such as Cards, Lists, Forms, etc. They are what you see when you visit spruce.bot.
+They are the equivalent of pages in classical web development.
+They are controlled by SkillViewControllers.
+Every skill can have one RootSkillViewController that is loaded by the skill's namespace (https://{{namespace}}.spruce.bot), and there is no limit to the number of Skill Views (and Views) a skill can have besides Root.

 ## Creating and Previewing Skill Views